Stoptober is back for its 10th year and Solihull Council is encouraging smokers to quit with free help from Solihull Lifestyle Service.

 Around 651,000 adults in the West Midlands still smoke and it remains the leading preventable cause of premature death, however, a recent consumer survey by Opinium reports that more than half of smokers want to quit.
 The survey also found that nearly half of smokers smoked more since the start of the coronavirus pandemic.

 People who live in Solihull, or have a Solihull GP, can get free one-to-one specialist support from Solihull Lifestyle Service to stop smoking.
-Those wanting to quit can call 0800 599 9880 or fill out an online referral form.
+Those wanting to quit can call 0800 599 9880 or fill out a referral form.
 Support can be provided on the phone, online, via WhatsApp or face-to-face, whatever people prefer.

 Those looking to quit can also ask their GP or pharmacist for advice or visit the NHS website and download the free NHS Stoptober app or online Personal Quit Plan.